REVEL IN DIFFERENCE.

 Beyond my wordsmith exterior lies a creative obsessed with all facets of the creative industry: from design, print and code to relatable content that endeavours to go deeper.
 This platform encompasses my creative and professional activities.

-Curating Difference is an ongoing project.
-It is intended as a professional portfolio and an outlet for various writings on art history, anthropology, philosophy and sociopolitical issues.
+Curating Difference is intended as a professional portfolio for my ventures in the creative industry and as an outlet for various writings ranging from art history, philosophy and politics to issues of identity.
+My specialty is contemporary art and culture.
 Of particular interest is the examination of the utility of art/creative processes in the development of technological, social and political advancements.

 Art in its various expressions – as distilled fragments of the human experience – are encased in frameworks, interpreted widely, reduced and expanded, critiqued and praised.
-This is a personal account of my experience with art – what I relate to it and my encounters with it.
+This is a personal account of my experience with art, society and life in general, and an extension of the creative ventures that emerge from my encounters with them.